Vacuum cleaner: Canister

 Canister models (in the UK also often called cylinder models) dominate the European market.
-They have the motor and dust collector (using a bag or bagless) in a separate unit, usually mounted on wheels, which is connected to the vacuum head by a flexible hose.
+They have the motor and dust collectors (using a bag or bagless) in a separate unit, usually mounted on wheels, which is connected to the vacuum head by a flexible hose.
 Their main advantage is flexibility, as the user can attach different heads for different tasks, and maneuverability (the head can reach under furniture and makes it very easy to vacuum stairs and vertical surfaces).
 Many cylinder models have power heads as standard or add-on equipment containing the same sort of mechanical beaters as in upright units, making them as efficient on carpets as upright models.
 Such beaters are driven by a separate electric motor or a turbine which uses the suction power to spin the brushroll via a drive belt.

 Drum

 Drum or shop vac models are essentially heavy-duty industrial versions of cylinder vacuum cleaners, where the canister consists of a large vertically positioned drum which can be stationary or on wheels.
 Smaller versions, for use in garages or small workshops, are usually electrically powered.
 Larger models, which can store over 200 L, are often hooked up to compressed air, utilizing the Venturi effect to produce a partial vacuum.
 Built-in dust collection systems are also used in many workshops.